Can Unemployment Benefits Run Out?

 What to Do When Your Unemployment Runs Out

 If you are close to losing your unemployment benefits, you need to create an action plan to fall back on.
 It means an even tighter budget with additional plans on what to do for housing, plus to cover your car payment and other expenses.

 If you are renting, you may try to get out of the lease and explain that you are unemployed.
 You may choose to have a roommate come to help share expenses, or you may choose to move home temporarily while you look for work.

 Additionally, you may consider picking up part-time or temporary work to help you out while you are continuing to search for a job.
 You may begin freelancing in your field and discover that you can make a lot of money doing that.
 Just be sure to plan for taxes come next year, as you'll be responsible for paying taxes if you earn enough.

 You may also find that you can pick up odd jobs to help supplement your income.
 Once your unemployment benefits have run out, you may have to take on a part-time job indefinitely in order to meet your financial obligations.

 Get Help Looking for a Job

-If you are unable to make your monthly payments you should contact your creditors.
+If you are unable to make your monthly payments, you should contact your creditors.
 Your student loan can be put on deferral if you are unemployed, and you should do this as soon as you lose your job.
 While your creditors can still report you to collections when you fail to pay, you may find additional help or assistance while you are unemployed if you contact them.
-Some credit unions will let you skip a car payment and extend the loan by a month in special circumstances.
-Mortgage companies may have a similar program available.
-If you are proactive you may be able to save your credit while you struggle through this.
+If you are proactive, you may be able to save your credit while you struggle through this.